Review Sheet (#2) -- Test 2 Biology 1224 -- Entomology; James Adams

 particularly strong flight.
 However, most species have scent glands that release nasty smelling

 compounds for protection.
-Larvae also predatory, sucking juices out of prey, which are largely
+Larvae also predatory, sucking juices out of prey, which are

 absorbed (though not completely), necessary since larval gut ends blindly in the midgut.
 The